Northwest Orient Airlines Flight 307: Legacy

-Former Minneapolis councilman Mark Kaplan had known about the crash, having moved to the Lynnhurst neighborhood, and after the dedication of a memorial to the victims of the collapse of the I-35W Mississippi River bridge in downtown Minneapolis on August 1, 2007, decided that the victims of Flight 307 should be memorialized as well.
-With help from surviving family members of the passengers and crew, he made a successful push for a memorial on the site, across the street from the site of the Doughty family home, which Diane found "wonderful".
+Former Minneapolis councilman Mark Kaplan, having moved to the Lynnhurst neighborhood and hearing of the tragedy through neighbors (many who were there that night), petitioned for a memorial for the victims of Flight 307, shortly after the dedication of a memorial to the victims of the 2007 collapse of the I-35W Mississippi River bridge.
+With help from surviving family members of the passengers and crew, he made a successful push for a memorial across the street from the site of the Doughty family home.
+Diane found the efforts to commemorate the tragedy were "wonderful".
 Raising $3,500 USD for a 2.5 t boulder and cast aluminum plaque, the memorial was formally dedicated on August 27, 2011, with Diane and surviving family members present.
 The address of the rebuilt house on the site of the Doughty family house was changed after the crash from 1116 to 1114 Minnehaha Parkway West.